unravelin/gcb2gh/README.md

 - GITHUB_USER and GITHUB_REPO: Pointing to github.com/unravelin/gcb2gh.

 - GITHUB_TOKEN: Read from a github-token secret.
-Note the use of $$ when copying the value.

 - BUILD_MANIFEST: Pointing to /workspace/cloudbuild.yaml so that we can read the step IDs.
 Note that we have to explicitly mount /workspace for gcb2gh as it is